Just Command Runner Guide¶

 # Local development

-just manage "createsuperuser"
+just local manage "createsuperuser"

-just manage "shell_plus"
+just local manage "shell_plus"

 # GCP (creates temporary Cloud Run Job)